 Hop Hop and AWAY!

-Portland’s ONLY Easter weekend Half Marathon & 5K!
+Portland’s ONLY Easter weekend Half Marathon, 10K, and 5K!
 This fun, Easter-themed event features a FLAT, gorgeous, half marathon that takes participants all along the Columbia Rivers on the Marine Drive bike path with views of Mt.
 Hood along the way!
-The 5K course is brand new and one-of-a-kind and absolutely amazing scenery on top of the Peninsula Canal along the top of the MCDD dike.
-Participants in the 5K will be treated to amazing views of Mt.
+Amazing views of Mt.
 Hood, the Columbia River to your north, the canal, two golf courses, hundreds of geese and wildlife, and some rare wildlife in the canal!
-Stunning course with a nice mix of soft surfaces including packed gravel and some asphalt.
+Fantastic course with a mix of flat surfaces including a short section of packed gravel and primarily asphalt.

-- The Hop Hop offers super-cute large Easter Egg & Bunny Medals for BOTH RACES!
+- The Hop Hop offers super-cute large Easter Egg & Bunny Medals for ALL THREE RACES!

 - Mimosas in super-cute, COMMEMORATIVE glass champagne flutes that are yours to keep!